nosarthur/nosarthur.github.io/_posts/2016-10-16-job-transition.md

 * lack of vision in research
 * lack of financial freedom

-Although I have been in school for many years
-(a full zodiac cycle after college), I didn't reach the point to have clear long term research plans.
+Although I have been in school for many years (a full zodiac cycle after college), I didn't reach the point to have clear long term research plans.
 In my opinion, this lack of vision is fatal to academic career.
 After all, destination (professorship) is hard to reach by random walk.

-In term of daily life, the postdoc experience is pleasant: flexible hours, helpful coworkers/supervisors, etc. I was lucky enough that all my supervisors since college are quite hands-off and are willing to let me pick my own pace and (side) projects.
+In term of daily life, the postdoc experience is pleasant: flexible hours, helpful coworkers/supervisors, etc. I am lucky that all my supervisors since college are quite hands-off and allow me pick my own pace and (side) projects.
-Unfortunately postdoc is not a real job in terms of compensation and stability, and New York city is really expensive ([bjj][bjj] $250/month, [yoga][yoga] $239/month, [climbing][climb] $150/month, [karate][karate] $130/month, etc).
+Unfortunately postdoc is not a real job in terms of compensation and stability, and New York city is really expensive (one room in a shared two-bedroom apartment $1200/month, [bjj][bjj] $250/month, [yoga][yoga] $239/month, [climbing][climb] $150/month, [karate][karate] $130/month, etc).

-For these reasons, I decided to quit postdoc and give a try in industry.
+For these reasons, I decided to quit postdoc and try industry.

 ## industry options